kurtizak/Vaccination-Site-Optimization/README.md

 Let's say we want to find the two most optimal vaccination centers in San Juan, Batangas, Philippines.
 We simply run the following function
 ```
-results = optimal_covid_sites(n = 2, vaccination_centers_df = 'Vaccination_Centers_Table.xlsx', barangays_df = 'Barangay_Centers_Table.xlsx',
+assignment = optimal_sites(L = 4, vaccination_centers_df = vacc, villages_df = vill,
-                        graph_area = ("San Juan, Batangas, Philippines"),
+                        graph_area = ("San Juan, Batangas, Philippines"))
-                        distance = "road", return_distances = False, plot = True)
 ```
-The variable "n" simply denotes the number of covid vaccination centers to be optimized.
-If n=2, then it will find the two best centers for the entire region.
+The variable "L" simply denotes the number of covid vaccination centers to be optimized.
+If L=2, then it will find the two best centers for the entire region.
 There are three choices for distance, namely straightline euclidean distance, road distance, or time traveled distance.
 By default we use road distance for the optimization due to its greater realism.

 The region of the analysis must also be supplied in the ```graph area``` variable as a string.